 How to Get into Ivy League & Elite Colleges

 To disappoint you all – there is no clear and secret recipe for getting into an Ivy League school.
-However, I will discuss few case studies of Ivy League Schools, feedback and suggestions of the Admission Heads and Deans, and tips from few world-class grads who made it to Ivy League for their Undergraduate programs.
+However, I will discuss a few case studies of Ivy League Schools, feedback and suggestions from the Admission Heads and Deans, and tips from a few world-class grads who made it to Ivy League for their Undergraduate programs.
 Besides, I am also going to share with you some interesting data.

 What Do the Ivy League Colleges Look for in International Applicants – Inside Stories from Yale & Harvard

 Jeremiah Quinan, the Dean of Admissions at Yale University explained to Quartz – “We’re looking for a passion and civic engagement”.
 Richard Weissbourd from the Harvard University echoed similar suggestions for the prospective students, as quoted on PBS and NPR.